How to take a sauna in Helsinki

 Heck, even the national parliament has sauna facilities.

-And all Finns have their preferred style of sauna; it's a very personal thing.
+And all Finns have their own preferred style of sauna.
 There are smoke saunas, wood stove saunas, electric saunas and you can rent mobile saunas for personal or corporate events.

-There's even an annual event dedicated to mobile saunas in Teuva, a town in western Finland.
+There's even an annual event dedicated to mobile saunas in Teuva, western Finland.

 But be warned, if you're not Finnish or an old hand at this ancient ritual, there are some things you should know before embarking on a sauna expedition.